qinwang/gitlab-ce/doc/development/documentation/structure.md

 ## Instructions

-- Step-by-step guide, with no gaps between the steps.
+- Write a step-by-step guide, with no gaps between the steps
+- Start with an h2 (`##`), break complex steps into small steps using subheadings h3 > h4 > h5 > h6. _Never skip the hierarchy level, such
+as h2 > h4_, as it will break the TOC and may affect the breadcrumbs.
+- Use short and descriptive headings (up to 64 chars).
+You can use one single heading `## How it works` when the feature is simple and the document is short.
 - Be clear, concise, and stick to the goal of the doc: explain how to use that feature.
-Do not use fancy words.
-- Use inclusive language and avoid jargons and uncommon words.
+- Use inclusive language and avoid jargons, as well as uncommon and fancy words.
 The docs should be clear and very easy to understand.
-- Write in the 3rd person ("we", "you", "us", "one", instead of "I" or "me")
+- Write in the 3rd person (use "we", "you", "us", "one", instead of "I" or "me")
 - Always provide internal and external reference links
 - Always link the doc from its higher-level index
 ```